ballerina-platform/ballerina-dev-website/swan-lake/learn/network-communication/grpc/performing-grpc-streaming.md

 }
 ```

-The above definitionintroduces the stream qualifier for the method parameters and the return types.
+The above definition introduces the stream qualifier for the method parameters and the return types.
 This signifies that the parameter/return value will be sent as a stream of individual values.

-The `sum` method takes in a stream of int64 values, and returns a single int64 value.
+The `sum` method takes in a stream of int64 values and returns a single int64 value.
 The `incrementalSum` method takes in and returns a stream of int64 values, which contain the individual results for each intermediate sum value in the calculation.

 ## Implementing the Service and Client